Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

 Being a theistic religion, Wiccans generally honor sun and agricultural deities that fit the dying-and-rising God archetypes.
 These are the Gods who offer themselves up to die, only to rise up again and bring back life anew.
-We honor their sacrifice, as well as Gods and Goddesses reigning over death, the dead, the harvest and the dark half of the year.
+We honor their sacrifice, as well as Gods and Goddesses reigning over death, the dead, the harvest, and the dark half of the year.

 - Though Samhain takes its name from an ancient Pagan holiday, it’s not been practiced unbroken and is not the same holiday originally practiced by the Celts and the Gauls.

-- Jack-o-lanterns, trick-or-treating, costumes and even divination came from Christian influences, not Pagan.
+- Jack-o-lanterns, trick-or-treating, costumes, and even divination came from Christian influences, not Pagan.

 - Some Christian sources teach that Witches or Wiccans celebrate Satan’s birthday at Samhain (or at Halloween, which some think are the same thing).
 There’s simply no truth to this rumor.

-A sampling of Halloween Carols by Kristen Lawrence
+Halloween Carols by Kristen Lawrence